 Visiting County Wexford?
 This part of the Irish Province of Leinster has a number of attractions you will not want to miss.
 Plus some interesting sights that are slightly off the beaten path.

 So, why not take your time and spend a day or two in Wexford, home of the Kennedy clan, when visiting Ireland?
-Here are some ideas to make it worth your while.
+Here are some ideas to make the most of your time in this part of Ireland.

 01 of 11